material-motion/material-motion/specifications/view_duplication.md

       function disallowDuplication(Element element)
     }

-**Scheduler new target event**: The most common use of this protocol is as a placeholder generator for a scheduler.
+**Scheduler new target event**: A common use of this entity is as a placeholder generator for a scheduler.

+Example pseudo-code:

     scheduler.addNewTargetObserver(function(target) {
       if target is visible element type {